radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 To revoke a claim on Link, update and publish the identity JSON.
 You can change the claimed Ethereum address or remove the `https://radicle.xyz/ethereum/claim/v1` section altogether.
+The other Link nodes will not notice this update until they fetch it.

 To revoke a claim on Ethereum, call the `claim` function in `Claims` contract.
 You can claim a different link ID or an ID `0` to revoke any claim you may have.
+The other users will notice this update almost immediately if they are subscribed to the `Claimed` events for your Ethereum address in their Ethereum client.

 ---